UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

    Read more at [Ricgraph Explorer](ricgraph_explorer.md#ricgraph-explorer).

 If everything succeeded, you are done, and you can skip the remainder of this page.
-If not, the remainder of this page may help in finding solutions, or section  [Install and start Neo4j Community Edition graph database backend](ricgraph_backend_neo4j.md#install-and-start-neo4j-community-edition).
+If not, the remainder of this page or section  [Install and start Neo4j Community Edition graph database backend](ricgraph_backend_neo4j.md#install-and-start-neo4j-community-edition) may help in finding solutions.

 ### You cannot change to user *root*